gardener/gardener/docs/usage/dns-search-path-optimization.md

       rewriting:
         commonSuffixes:
         - gardener.cloud
-        - github.com
+        - example.com
 ...
 ```

-DNS requests containing a common suffix and ending in `<namespace>.svc.cluster.local` are assumed to be incorrect application of the
+DNS requests containing a common suffix and ending in `.svc.cluster.local` are assumed to be incorrect application of the DNS
-DNS search path.
+search path.
 Therefore, they are rewritten to everything ending in the common suffix.
+For example, `www.gardener.cloud.svc.cluster.local`
-For example, `www.gardener.cloud.namespace.svc.cluster.local` would be rewritten to `www.gardener.cloud`.
+would be rewritten to `www.gardener.cloud`.

 Please note that the common suffixes should be long enough and include enough dots (`.`) to prevent random overlap with
 other DNS queries.
 For example, it would be a bad idea to simply put `com` on the list of common suffixes as there may be
 services/namespaces, which have `com` as part of their name.
 The effect would be seemingly random DNS requests.
 Gardener
-enforces at least two dots (`.`) in the common suffixes.
+requires that common suffixes contain at least one dot (.) and adds a second dot at the beginning.
+For instance, a common
+suffix of `example.com` in the configuration would match `*.example.com`.

+Since some clients verify the host in the response of a DNS query, the host must also be rewritten.
+For that reason we can't rewrite a query for `service.dst-namespace.svc.cluster.local.src-namespace.svc.cluster.local` or
+`www.example.com.src-namespace.svc.cluster.local` as for an answer rewrite `src-namespace` would not be known.